|Vladimir Putin, President of Russia|

 Probably 98 percent of your reasoning is unconscious - what your brain is doing behind the scenes.
 Reason is inherently emotional.
 You can't even choose a goal, much less form a plan and carry it out, without a sense that it will satisfy you, not disgust you.
 Fear and anxiety will affect your plans and your actions.
 You act differently, and plan differently, out of hope and joy than out of fear and anxiety.(The Toxic Bridge To Everywhere, quoting Professor Lakoff).
-You and I are sensitive beings, that is, our cognition is tied to our senses.
+You and I are sensitive beings, that is, our cognition is tied to our five senses.

 Thought is physical.
 Learning requires a physical brain change: Receptors for neurotransmitters change at the synapses, which changes neural circuitry.
 Since thinking is the activation of such circuitry, somewhat different thinking requires a somewhat different brain.
 Brains change as you use them-even unconsciously.
 It's as if your car changed as you drove it, say from a stick shift gradually to an automatic.

 What our five senses detect is handed off first to our amygdala for processing: